eaprelsky/infodynamics/book/09_01_individual_validation.md

 - **Interference effects**: Costs of conflicting information
 - **Individual differences**: Stable patterns across tasks

-This rich measurement approach gave us dozens of opportunities to test whether our information physics equations could predict real cognitive performance.
+This rich measurement approach gave us dozens of opportunities to test whether our information dynamics equations could predict real cognitive performance.

 ## Our Calculation Methodology

 ### Converting Theory to Measurement

 The critical challenge was operationally defining our theoretical constructs using the behavioral data available in the Stanford dataset.
-We developed systematic calculation procedures for each information physics component:
+We developed systematic calculation procedures for each information dynamics component:

 ### Information Conductance (G_info) Calculation